 - in order to allow for all of the above, the secure management and storage of your Personal Data, within our IT environment and hard-copy filing systems.

-Signature may also process your Personal Data on the basis that it is necessary for its legitimate business interests in the effective management and running of Signature which may include, but is not limited to: engaging suppliers and supplier personnel; ensuring that its systems and premises are secure and running efficiently; for marketing purposes; for regulatory and legislative compliance, and related auditing and reporting; for insurance purposes; and to facilitate, make and receive payments.
+Signature may also process your Personal Data on the basis that it is necessary for its legitimate business interests in the effective management and running of Signature which may include, but is not limited to: engaging suppliers and supplier personnel; ensuring that its systems and premises are secure and running efficiently; for marketing purposes; for regulatory and legislative compliance, and related auditing and reporting; for insurance purposes; for recruitment purposes; and to facilitate, make and receive payments.

 Signature does not consider that the processing of your Personal Data, on the basis that it is within Signature’s legitimate interests (whatever such interests might be), is unwarranted because of any prejudicial effect on your rights and freedoms or your legitimate interests.